26 February in Indian and World History

 26 February is also observed as the death anniversary of Narmadashankar Lalshankar Dave, Anandibai Gopalrao Joshi, Vinayak Damodar Savarkar, Shankarrao Bhavrao Chavan, and Sibnarayan Ray.

-Birth Anniversary
+Birth Anniversary on 26 February

 26 February in Indian history is celebrated as the birth anniversary of the following personalities:

-Manmohan Krishna (11 August 1921 – 3 November 1990), an Indian actor, singer, and director.
+Manmohan Krishna (11 August 1921 – 3 November 1990), was an Indian actor, singer, and director.
 He worked for almost four decades in the world of cinema.
-Though he was not in the world of movies from beginning, he started his career as a professor in Physics.
-His notable works were DeewarTrishulDaagHumrazJoshilaKanoonKala PattharDhool Ka PhoolWaqt and Naya Daur.
-He was also nominated for Filmfare Award for Best Director.
+Though he was not in the world of movies from the beginning, he started his career as a professor in Physics.
+His notable works were Deewar, Trishul, Daag, Humraz, Joshila, Kanoon, Kala Patthar, Dhool Ka Phool, Waqt, and Naya Daur.
+He was also nominated for the Filmfare Award for Best Director.
 He was born on 11 August 1921.

 Shaktikanta Das, an IAS and 25th Governor of RBI.
-He is a retired 1980 batch Indian Administrative Service (IAS) officer of Tamil Nadu cadre.
+He is a retired 1980 batch Indian Administrative Service (IAS) officer of the Tamil Nadu cadre.
 He was also a member of the Fifteenth Finance Commission, served as project director of Tamil Nadu State AIDS Control Society, and Principal Secretary (Industries) He was born on 26 February 1957 in Bhubaneswar, India.

 Read More: 25 February in Indian and World History

-Death Anniversary
+Death Anniversary on 26 February

 26 February in Indian history is celebrated as the birth anniversary of the following personalities:

-Shankarrao Bhavrao Chavan (14 July 1920 – 26 February 2004), an Indian politician and part of the Indian National Congress (INC).
+Shankarrao Bhavrao Chavan (14 July 1920 – 26 February 2004), was an Indian politician and part of the Indian National Congress (INC).
 He served as Chief Minister of Maharashtra twice (1975 – 1977 & 1986 – 1988).
-He was also Finance Minister and Home Minister of India in the various government of India.
-He died on 26 February 2004, at an age of 83.
+He was also the Finance Minister and Home Minister of India in the various governments of India.
+He died on 26 February 2004, at the age of 83.

-Sibnarayan Ray (20 January 1921 – 26 February 2008), an Indian thinker, educationist, philosopher, and literary critic.
-He taught in many universities around the world including the University of London, Stanford University, and the University of Chicago.
+Sibnarayan Ray (20 January 1921 – 26 February 2008), was an Indian thinker, educationist, philosopher, and literary critic.
+He taught at many universities around the world including the University of London, Stanford University, and the University of Chicago.
 Bertrand Russell, commenting on Ray, once said that “… Sibnarayan Ray stands for a point of view which I consider important in every part of the world. … His writings ably represent a more reasonable point of view than that of most writers of our time.”
 He died on 26 February 2008 in Kolkata, India.
 Following his wishes, his mortal remains were donated to the SSKM Hospital in Calcutta.

 Read More: 24 February in Indian and World History

-Notable events on 26 February in Indian and World history
+Notable events on 26 February in Indian and World History

-26 February 1887 Anandi Gopal Joshi, the first Indian woman to receive a doctorate degree in Western medicine, died.
+26 February 1887 – Anandi Gopal Joshi, the first Indian woman to receive a doctorate degree in Western medicine, died.

 26 February 1903 – Giulio Natta an Italian chemist and Nobel Prize laureate, was born.

-6 February 1910 – Mohandas Karamchand Gandhi supports the African People’s Organisation’s (APO) resolution to declare the day of arrival of the Prince of Wales in South Africa as a day of mourning in protest against the South Africa Act’s disenfranchisement of Indians, Colored and Africans in the upcoming Union of South Africa.
+6 February 1910 – Mohandas Karamchand Gandhi supports the African People’s Organisation’s (APO) resolution to declare the day of arrival of the Prince of Wales in South Africa as a day of mourning in protest against the South Africa Act’s disenfranchisement of Indians, Colored, and Africans in the upcoming Union of South Africa.

-26 February 1914 Petr Semenov-Tian-Shansky, a Russian geographer, geologist, and explorer, died.
+26 February 1914 – Petr Semenov-Tian-Shansky, a Russian geographer, geologist, and explorer, died.

 26 February 1931 – Otto Wallach, a German chemist and Nobel Prize Laureate, died.